anki-code/xonsh-cheatsheet/README.md

 ```
 Don't forget that `Alt+Enter` can run the command from any place where cursor is.

-### Interactive debugging the script
+### Interactively debugging a script

-If you want to have a breakpoint to debug the script use [pdb](https://docs.python.org/3/library/pdb.html):
+If you want to have a breakpoint to debug a script, use the standard Python [pdb](https://docs.python.org/3/library/pdb.html):

 ```xsh